rishabhpoddar/agentgraph/README.md

-// This is the main LLM call implementation. const agentName = "my-agent" const sessionId = v4(); // or it can be any other ID let input: OpenAI.Responses.ResponseInput = [
+// This is the main LLM call implementation. const agentName = "my-agent" const sessionId = v4(); // or it can be any other ID try {
+    let input: OpenAI.Responses.ResponseInput = [
         {role: "system", content: "You are a helpful assistant.
 If the user asks for a story, use the tellStory tool."}, {role: "user", content: "Tell me a story."}
     ];

     let response = await callLLMWithToolHandling(agentName, sessionId, undefined, async (inp) => {
         return await openaiClient.responses.create({
             model: "gpt-4.1",
             input: inp,
             tools: [{
                 type: "function",
                 strict: true,
                 name: "tellStory",
                 description: "Use this tool when you need to tell a story.
 Example topic: \"A story about a cat\"",
                 parameters: {
                     type: 'object',
                     properties: {
                         topic: {
                             type: 'string',
                             description: 'The topic of the story to tell.', },
                     },
                     required: ['topic'],
                     additionalProperties: false
                 },
             }]
         });
     }, input, [{
         toolName: "tellStory",
         impl: async ({ topic }: { topic: string }, toolId: string) => {
             return await generateStory(topic, toolId, sessionId);
         },
         convertErrorToString: (err: any) => {
             // In case the impl function throws an error, this function is called to convert the error to a string.
 You can return any string here, or just rethrow the error.
             // It is passed to the LLM as the response from the tool call. return err.message;
         },
         shouldExecuteInParallel: (input: { toolName: string; toolArgs: string; toolCallId: string; allToolCalls: ResponseFunctionToolCall[] }) => {
             // if there are multiple tool calls, this controls if we should run them in parallel or not.
 You can
             // return true / false dynamically based on the input and if the tools you create depend on each other or not (if they have shared
             // memory for example, then you may not want to run them in parallel). return true;
         },
     }]);

     console.log(response.output_text)
+} finally {
+    // this frees up the resources used by the sessionId clearSessionId(sessionId);
+}
 ```

-TODO..
+- In this case, when the tool is called by the main LLM call, it will make another LLM call to generate its output.
+This is an example of a typical multi agent flow.
+-

 ## Integrating the Python SDK